 Figure 6.
-Annual run-size estimates for Ipswich River herring counts, 1999-2015.
+Annual run-size estimates for Ipswich River herring counts, 1999-2017.

 Environmental data were also recorded by volunteers during each counting shift.
 Water temperature, air temperature and cloud cover are recorded to track under what conditions herring are seen.
-Over 95% of herring have been observed while water temperatures are between 10 and 22°C with run numbers peaking around 18°C. The cumulative volunteer data show no clear trend in herring migration under certain cloud cover conditions.
+Over 95% of herring have been observed through visual counts while water temperatures are between 10 and 22°C with run numbers peaking around 18°C. The cumulative volunteer data show no clear trend in herring migration under certain cloud cover conditions.

 The video camera was successfully utilized alongside the volunteer count.
-The video camera was operated through a laptop computer using a free version of iSpy security software to record and store footage when activity reached a certain threshold.
+The video camera was operated through a laptop computer using free iSpy security software to record and store footage when activity reached a certain threshold.
 Footage was stored locally and downloaded on a weekly basis.
-Volunteers watched the footage and recorded however many herring or other species were present.
-An example of the video footage with a link to a video compilation of species can be seen in figure 7.
+Volunteers watched the footage and recorded however many herring or other species were present and the time.
 A summary of the video footage is presented in table 3.
-A total of 282 herring were recorded which is similar to the volunteer run size estimate of 320.
+A total of 299 herring were recorded, less than the volunteer run size estimate of 563, and outside of the error range of +/-198.
+The source of the difference between the video total and run size estimate will be the basis for further investigation.
 The occurrence of other species, particularly lamprey and eel are also noteworthy and the video camera will allow these species to be tracked more closely in the future to establish any trends.